TylerMongo/dystopia/README.md

 Clyde: Pretty normal but is randomly hateful

 WEIRDOS
 Ghost: Former homeless man, fat, kicked around by everyone, asexual yet still sucked John Michael's cock for a half made beat and a can of soda.
 Spilled beer on keyboard and attempted to dry it in oven.
-Approach with caution
+Approach with caution https://media.discordapp.net/attachments/754541197183156224/811354360978210857/image0.png?width=305&height=300
 Serene/Yasay: Fat, cocaine addict that believes himself to be multiple entities.
 Loves holes, jiggling, doo-doo and henny.
 Apporach with EXTREME caution
 OST: Fittests member of chat, openly shares his face fearing no dox, is a fucking weirdo reddit twitch autist
-Katsura: Pedophilic for Bhad Bhaby, anime weirdo, sucks at most things
+Katsura: Strange feelings for Bhad Bhaby, anime weirdo, sucks at most things
 Sas: Mute white woman, loves the n word more than Serene somehow, can be nice when not trolling, bezos shifts degrading soul Tyler/Filthy: Cracker weirdo, addicted to xanax, weed and latinas.
 BROTHER
 YZ: Worst poster in the history of chat, acts up as a contrarian, 4 million dollar room,
 Flan: General troll, attempting to race bait constantly, fucked a minor
 Karim: Strange person with the worst possible takes
 Hero: Mentally ill weirdo, pizza king, bags his spaghetti seperate, allows mold and roach shit in his kitchen, fears sending "PG18 PICS" to large women
+Trill: Zoomer, possible covert racist

 SLIGHTLY NORMAL SEEMING PEOPLE
 Cerises: Good at things, doesn't post enough for me to have a read on but seems mega chill